 3. Describe a situation where you felt proud of your healthcare team.
 What role did you play in your team’s success?

 Every nursing unit experiences success in one way or another.
 Being able to articulate a time when you contributed to a successful situation helps your hiring team.
 When answering this question make sure you are as detailed as possible and explain the role you had in the success.

 Working as a med-surg nurse, I often see a lot of success doing my job.
-One time, a patient who was using feeding tubes and they got infected.
-I was able to properly clean the infected feeding tube and helped prevent further injury to the patient.
+One time, my patient had infected feeding tubes.
+I was able to thoroughly clean and helped prevent further injury to the patient.

-4. “Do you like working with a team?”
+4. How do you like working with a team?

 Nurses don’t work in silos.
 A lot of their work depends on other people.
 Cooperation and flexibility are important traits to facilitate a healthy team.

 “I thrive while working as a part of a team because of my ability to adapt.
 I find that working on a team allows for the best outcomes for patients.
 Everyone has a different way of looking at a problem and multiple perspectives can bring about creative solutions to issues.
 Also, working on a team motivates me because I enjoy celebrating the successes of others.
 Last, I feel confident in my abilities to work alone as well.”

 Score!
 You explained how valuable working on a team is to you.
 Also, you showed that you can work alone.
 You killed two birds with one stone.
 Excellent.

 5. Describe a time there was a miscommunication between you and a teammate.
 How did you handle it?

 Miscommunications are bound to happen in a team setting.
 Knowing how to work through conflict is crucial.
 Try and present a conflict or miscommunication that you didn’t cause, yet you played a pivotal role in solving.